Eri9898/PostInstallationOSTIcket/README.md

 </p>

 <h1>osTicket - Post Installation and Configuration</h1>
-This tutorial outlines the prerequisites and installation of the open-source help desk ticketing system osTicket.<br />
+This tutorial outlines the post-installation and configuration of the open-source help desk ticketing system osTicket.<br />

 <h2>Environments and Technologies Used</h2>